-What is the EIP's aim?
-The plan rewards achievement against a combination of financial and non-financial performance measures that are aligned to the creation of shareholder value over both the short- and longer-term. focus our ex In Year 1, primary emphasis is placed on financial measures.
+What is the EIP's aim? · · The plan rewards achievement against a combination of financial and non-financial performance measures that are aligned to the creation of shareholder value over both the short- and longer-term. executive KMP on exe In Year 1, primary emphasis is placed on financial measures.
 There are also non-financial measures at Year 1 which focus our executive KMP on executing the most critical objectives aligned to the company's strategy.
 These measures determine the amount of cash and performance rights which may be awarded at the end of Year 1.
 Performance rights are subsequently tested at the end of Year four against a market measure and other measures supporting our long-term objectives.
 The majority of these measures are tied to clear financial objectives.
 How is the EIP opportunity established?
 The EIP target is set annually as a percentage of FAR (CEO, CFO) or base salary (GESC).
-This is pro-rated for any relevant changes determined during the year.
-FY24 FY25 1 Who participates in the EIP and what is the "at risk" CEO 134% of FAR at target / 184.25% of FAR at maximum 134% of FAR at target/ 180.9% at maximum amount as a % of FAR?
-CFO 100% of FAR at target / 137.5% of FAR at maximum 100% of FAR at target / 135% of FAR at maximum
+This is pro-rated for any relevanchanges determined during the year.
+FY24 FY251 Who participates in the EIP and what is the "at CEO 134% of FAR at target / 184.25% of FAR at maximum 134% of FAR at target/ 180.9% at maximum risk" amount as a % of FAR? " amount as a CFO 100% of FAR at target / 137.5% of FAR 100% 100% of FAR at target / 135% of FAR at maximum GESC 85% of base salary at target / 116.87% of base salary at maximum 85% of base salary at target / 114.75% of base salary at maximum

-1 For FY25, the reduction in maximum opportunity is due to the re-weighting of the non-financial measures in the annual scorecard from 25% to 30%.
+For FY25, the reduction in maximum opportunity is due to the re-weighting of the non-financial measures in the annual scorecard from 25% to 30%.
 As no stretch opportunity applies to non-financial measures, the maximum opportunity is accordingly reduced.